ceciliacloud/LitmusChaos-on-Amazon-EKS/README.md

 You should see a response similar to the one below:

 ![](./images/api.png)

-Now that we installed LitmusChaos on the EKS cluster, let’s install a demo application to perform some chaos experiments on.

 ### STEP 4: Install demo application

-Let’s deploy nginx on our cluster using the manifest below to run our chaos experiments on it.
-Save the manifest as nginx.yaml and apply it.
+Now that we installed LitmusChaos on the EKS cluster, let’s install a demo application for our experiments!

+First, we will deploy `Nginx` on our cluster.
+Create a file called `nginx.yaml` by running the following command:

 ```bash
 cat <<EOF > nginx.yaml